How to write a contract in 12 easy steps

 We’re closing in on the finish line, and this step is among the most important — and most overlooked.

-You need to ensure that you’re putting a timeframe on your offer.
+You need to ensure that you’re putting a timeframe or due date on your offer.
 If your client fails to sign and bind the contract within a reasonable amount of time, it should be void and subject to renegotiation.
 Otherwise, you could be agreeing to shorter lead times while delivering the same amount of work at the same budget.
 Don’t let this happen!

 12. Make it easy to sign